ahsanmaruf/markdown-language-lesson-builder/README.md

 	• Skips files that already exist - So you can run it multiple times if needed to add new lessons, without worrying about overwriting your notes!

-    • Creates a word collector file for each lesson.
-This only collects words from the notes that are created by this script and have the table for words in them.
-You can add the table anywhere too and it will collect the words from there.
-It also deduplicates the words!
+    • Generates a words.md file by extracting all words in the language folder.
+Followed by deduplicating them.
+To use this feature, given template must be used.

+    • Also creates an Anki-importable txt file.

 ## 📝 How to create lessons